An optimization-based approach to ranking aggregation with weak order outputs: Weak-order aggregation under additional constraints

-with objective values of~12.66 and~11.58, respectively.
-Hereafter, the symbol~$\big|\big|$ denotes the separation between the head (the first $k$ positions) and the collapsed tail in the bucket notation.
-For $k=6$, the model reproduces the optimal ranking of the {\rm OBOP}. \end{example}
+with objective values \(12.66\) and \(11.58\), respectively.
+Hereafter, the symbol \(\mid\mid\) denotes the separation between the upper part, containing \(k\) items, and the collapsed tail.
+For \(k=6\), the model reproduces the unique optimal ranking of the unconstrained {\rm OBOP}. \end{example}

-We next provide an example illustrating that the previously mentioned problems and the TCU-$k$ approach are not equivalent.
+The following example shows that the Tail-Collapsed Upper-\(k\) problem is not equivalent to truncating an optimal OBOP solution, nor to imposing two fixed buckets.